genevate/style_guides/programming/basic.md

 ## Transparent, Reasonable, Usable, and Exemplary (TRUE)

-- **Transparent*- - The consequences of change should be obvious in the code that is changing and in distant code that relies upon it.
+- **Transparent** - The consequences of change should be obvious in the code that is changing and in distant code that relies upon it.
-- **Reasonable*- - The cost of any change should be proportional to the benefits the change achieves.
+- **Reasonable** - The cost of any change should be proportional to the benefits the change achieves.
-- **Usable*- - Existing code should be usable in new and unexpected contexts.
+- **Usable** - Existing code should be usable in new and unexpected contexts.
-- **Exemplary*- - The code itself should encourage those who change it to perpetuate these qualities.
+- **Exemplary** - The code itself should encourage those who change it to perpetuate these qualities.

 TRUE code not only meets today's needs but can also be changed to meet the needs of the future.